You remember all of those people that told us just wait, just wait when Obamacare is implemented.

 There is a route, New York to London.

-Sometimes you get a great circle route and fly straight, but not often they're just slight zigzags, just the tiniest.
+Sometimes you get a great circle route and fly straight, but often the slight zigzags, just the tiniest.

 The route that they ended up on after changing course would take them as if they were flying to Dubai or Riyadh or someplace in the Middle East.